1989 Pacific hurricane season: Tropical Storm Winona

-As a tropical depression, Winona brought heavy rains to portions of Hawaii, triggering flash flooding on a few islands.
+As a tropical depression, the storm brought heavy rains to portions of Hawaii, triggering flash flooding on a few islands.
 No damage resulted from the floods.
 After becoming a tropical storm, the system brushed Wake Island, bringing gusty winds and moderate rainfall.
 Several days later, the storm passed near the Mariana Islands and Guam, bringing tropical storm-force wind gusts and heavy rainfall.
 Minor damage resulted from Winona but there was no loss of life.
-Operationally, this system was not classified a tropical storm until January 16, thus it was not warned upon by the Central Pacific Hurricane Center during its early stages.
+Operationally, this system was not classified a tropical storm until January 16, when it was given the name Winona; thus it was not warned upon by the Central Pacific Hurricane Center during its early stages.